Strevia/phants-nomic/rules.md

 7. Whoever builds a tower that reaches the Moon first wins.
 It takes 84,000,000 cubit-sized blocks to reach the Moon.

-8. Players gain a multipleier to their points based on the floored log base 2 number of blocks in their tower.
-The full formula can be found in apendex_F.md.
+8. Players gain a multiplier to their points based on the floored log base 2 number of blocks in their tower.
+The full formula can be found in apendix_F.md.